- 了解如何報考 ARSM

 Candidates who are performing from memory must also bring copies of their music.

-Performing from unauthorized photocopies (or other kinds of copies) of copyright editions is not allowed.
+Performing from unauthorised photocopies (or other kinds of copies) or illegal downloads of copyright editions is not allowed.
 ABRSM may withhold the exam result where we have evidence of an illegal copy being used.

 In the UK, copies may be used in certain limited circumstances – for full details, see the MPA’s Code of Fair Practice at www.mpaonline.org.uk.
 In all other cases, application should be made to the copyright holder before any copy is made, and evidence of permission received should be brought to the exam.